mlouala-dev/typer/README.md

 * **Summary of set up** : we tried to respect the PEP nomenclature and Rest docstring rules, it use the keywords `TODO` and `FIXME` to signal improvements / errors

-* **Configuration**
+#### Configuration :
-  * Has been designed with Python 3.10, has been tested down to the 3.7, now that we are in dev, the debug level is set to `logging.DEBUG`
+  * Designed with Python 3.10, has been tested down to the 3.7, now that we are in dev, the debug level is set to `logging.DEBUG`
-* **Dependencies**
+#### Dependencies
-  * PyQt5
+  - PyQt5
-  * sqlite3
+  - sqlite3
-  * symspellpy
+  - symspellpy
-  * PyMuPDF
+  - PyMuPDF
-* **Database configuration** : no configuration needed
+  - pyaudio
+  - wave

-* How to run tests : install and run the typer.py core script, a simple demo file is provided.
+#### How to run tests :
+* install and run the typer.py core script, a simple demo file is provided.
 * You can use `DB Browser for SQLite` to edit the databases, [download here](https://sqlitebrowser.org/blog/version-3-12-2-released/)
-* Deployment instructions

 ### Contribution guidelines ###